hampen2929/MarioTennisAI/README.md

 ## Requirements
 Tested on: Windows10
 1. The dolphin emulator.
-You can download from here(https://ja.dolphin-emu.org/download/).
+You can download from [here](https://ja.dolphin-emu.org/download/).
 Stable version is better.
 2. The Mario Power Tennis iso image.
 3. Python 3.
 On Windows, you can use [Anaconda](https://www.anaconda.com/distribution/).

-## Dependency